pluto-skyrimvr/pluto-skyrimvr.github.io/README.md

 ![dyndolod](images/dyndolod.png)
 1. Click OK to build DynDOLOD output. (~30 minutes)
 1. DynDOLOD output zip is a regular Skyrim mod.
 Install and enable the mod.

-## Pandora Behaviour Engine Plus

-1. You can run Pandora Behaviour Engine anytime after all the animations have been installed.
-1. Run Pandora Behaviour Engine Plus.
-1. Enable everything and click the build button. (~25 seconds)

 # In-game Settings